gemforce-team/gemforce/README.md

   ./file -ptedi number
 where:
   p - print best gem parens formula
+  e - print best gem equations formula
   t - print best gem tree formula
-  e - print best gems table (for each value best gem stats)
+  c - print best gems table (for each value best gem stats)
   d - debug + info
   i - info
   l (num) - limit hard gem computation to num (amps only)
+  s (num) - change chunk size (you should not need this)
   number - value of gem to be computed
 example:
-  ./file -pte 32
+  ./file -pet 32

 Results:
 All resulting schemes (recipes) are placed in "results" folder.

 Name convention:
-  First part of name describes whether this is managem or killgem recipe.
+  First part of name describes what kind of recipe this is.
   Second part is:
     comb - it's combine which should be used for both gem and its amps
     spec - it's spec optimised for using no amplifiers - you probably don't want